We're glad that we've now discovered this "piece of paradise" in the

 HERE WE ARE!

-We had a relatively short drive of 145 miles from Hunter Army
+We had a relatively short drive from Hunter Army

 Airfield in Savannah to Pelican Roost RV Park.
 Our GPS correctly directed us to